samuelgfeller/guitar-trainer/readme.md

 # Welcome to the Fretboard Practice Game for Guitar!

-This game is designed to help you improve your fretboard skills and enhance your ability to locate and play notes on the guitar.
+This game is designed to help improve your fretboard skills and enhance your ability to locate and play notes on the guitar.

 It provides a fun and interactive way to practice navigating the fretboard and